From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: Electrothermal Analytical Model

 \subsubsection{Array-Level Anisotropic Conductivities}

-Prior array-level ETC formulations, including \cite{NIE2022114790}, implicitly assume that TSVs form a \emph{fully populated rectangular array} with uniform spacing, such that all $M \times N$ unit cells contain TSVs.
-While this assumption simplifies analysis, it does not generally hold for practical TSV layouts, which often include reserved regions for routing, power delivery, or mechanical constraints.
+Prior array-level equivalent thermal conductivity (ETC) formulations, including \cite{NIE2022114790} and \cite{11038031}, assume a fully populated rectangular TSV array with uniform spacing, such that all $M \times N$ unit cells contain TSVs.
+While this assumption simplifies homogenization, practical TSV layouts are often sparse and irregular due to routing constraints, power-delivery structures, and mechanical keep-out regions.
+Consequently, direct application of fully populated ETC models can overestimate the lateral heat-spreading capability.

-To address this limitation, the proposed framework explicitly accounts for \emph{sparse TSV arrays}.
-Let $M$ and $N$ denote the number of rows and columns, respectively, and let $n_{\text{TSV}}$ denote the total number of TSVs within the $M \times N$ array.
-A sparsity factor is defined as
+To address this limitation, the proposed framework extends the array-level ETC formulations in \cite{NIE2022114790} to sparse TSV arrays through an occupancy-aware homogenization approach.
+Let $M$ and $N$ denote the number of rows and columns of the bounding TSV grid, respectively, and let $n_{\text{TSV}}$ denote the total number of existing TSVs.
+A TSV occupancy factor is defined as